pion/stun/README.md

 the only exception is constants for attribute or message types.

 # RFC 3489 notes
-RFC 5389 obseletes RFC 3489, so implementation was ignored by purpose, however, RFC 3489 can be easily implemented as separate package.
+RFC 5389 obsoletes RFC 3489, so implementation was ignored by purpose, however, RFC 3489 can be easily implemented as separate package.

 # requirements